-We want you to have an awesome time while studying at Coventry University, but at the same time we take the safety of our students very seriously.
+We want you to have a brilliant experience while studying at Coventry University, but at the same time we take the safety of our students very seriously.
 Like every city, Coventry does experience crime.
 But the levels here are no higher than in other major cities across the UK and the world.
 With our advice and support, students can live sensibly and safely, enjoying city life to the max.

 If you are staying out later than usual, make sure someone you trust knows your whereabouts and what time you are meant to return. ?